Open-Attestation/open-attestation-cli/README.md

 ### Network fees

-For more information on network fees, see the [ ethereum documentation](https://ethereum.org/en/developers/docs/gas/).
+For more information on network fees, see the [Ethereum documentation](https://ethereum.org/en/developers/docs/gas/).

 #### Adjusting preset gas price